-Narrator: The astronauts synchronize their event timers for the planned adventure on the Moon and interact with Mission Control about the tentative location of the Eagle Lunar Module.
+Narrator: The astronauts interact with Mission Control about the tentative location of the Eagle Lunar Module.
 They read their tank pressures.
 Mission Control switches teams.
 Then, they talk about the camera that will broadcast Armstrong and Aldrin's time on the Moon.
-The astronauts continue with their procedures then, the Lunar Module--LM--pilot, Buzz Aldrin interjects...
+As they continue communicating Mission Control asks Mike Collins a question while he orbits the Moon.